-Here we are in 2017, and the cost of massage has risen slightly this past year, with many clinics now charging $40 for half an hour and $65-$75 for the hour.
+Here we are in 2018, and the cost of massage has remained steady this past year, with most clinics now charging $40 for half an hour and $65-$75 for the hour.
 Discounting in areas of high competition like Stanmore, Pyrmont and Haymarket/Chinatown does occur occasionally.
 Traditional Thai massage can tend to cost a little more.
 The sluggish economy has kept a lid on prices and provided a steady supply of practitioners maintaining the competition.
 There has however been a shift towards larger and more upmarket clinics, particularly in Traditional Thai Massage, to challenge the small suburban practices.
 The Sydney CBD now has massage clinics the way it used to have pubs, and this competition keeps prices down despite the high CBD rents.

 Some clinics have small discounts for their particular quiet times such as weekends, and many have a loyalty scheme offering your 10th massage free for example.
 Note that some of these schemes require the massages to be taken within a time-frame of as little as 3 months, so read the fine-print!
 There are also specials to be found for 4 hand massage at some clinics, see our specials page here.

 Some clinics who consider they offer more experienced masseuses, fresh linen (rather than disposables) and upmarket premises etc will be at the higher end of the price scale, charging $70-$80 for the hour.
 More exotic treatments such as Hot Oil, Hot Stone, Aromatherapy or Body Scrub will cost between $80 and $100 per hour.